newrelic/infra-integrations-sdk/docs/v3tov4.md

 Metrics can have a list of dimensions.
 These dimensions, along with the name, make the metric unique and can be used to search and filter them.

-To add a new Dimensions just call on a metric
+To add a dimension to a metric just call the following method on a metric structure

 `func (i *<Gauge|Count|Summary>) AddDimension(key string, value interface{})`